kamranayub/presentations/typescript-in-action/notes.md

 - Implement service to get books from API
 - Implement adding a book
 - Add a way to generate client-side models from C# models
 - Add a way to generate Angular services from Web API controllers
-- **BONUS:** Implement lists (creating, getting, viewing)

 ## Models